-Periods brings with it a whole lot of unwelcome side-effects.
+Periods bring with them a whole lot of unwelcome side-effects.
 And one of those side effects that we would definitely like to avoid is – menstrual acne.
 Menstrual acne is seen in a whole lot of people with breakouts on the face and sometimes elsewhere on the body before and during periods.

 While the pre-menstrual and menstrual acne is not very thick and spread out as the usual acne, some people have large pimples and fairly painful ones at that.
 Dealing with them at home with some simple remedies like the ones we list out here can work in most of these cases of menstrual pimples.